 Students in good standing with the community college honorary society Phi Theta Kappa may qualify for a half-tuition scholarship.
 This award applies to all terms and is renewable annually so long as the recipient maintains a cumulative Wittenberg GPA of 3.2.
 In cases where various forms of grant aid, including the PTK award, constitute a sum that exceeds the total cost of tuition, fees and books, the PTK award will be scaled back to the amount which produces that total figure.

 Pell grants are limited to students who have a relatively low income or whose circumstances indicate substantial need.

 Almost all students qualify for the American Opportunity and Lifetime Learning credits for $2,500 and $2,000 respectively for out-of-pocket tuition costs.
 Tax credits reduce dollar-for-dollar your tax liability.
 Consult your tax advisor to see how the credits will impact your personal return as there are phase-outs and income limitations.benefits each year.

 TEACH Grant Program

 The Teacher Education Assistance Program for College and Higher Education (TEACH) provides grants for up to $4000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 A GPA of 3.25 is required.
 The student must teach for at least four (4) academic years in the low income area or the grant will revert to an unsubsidized student loan.
 For details visit Federal Student Aid.

-If interested, please contact Randy Green, Executive Director of Financial Aid, at (937) 327-6406 or email@example.com, and she will guide you through the process of applying for the TEACH Grant Program.
+If interested, please contact Randy Green, Associate Director of Financial Aid, at (937) 327-6406 or firstname.lastname@example.org, and he will guide you through the process of applying for the TEACH Grant Program.